-&lt;sup>3 IOM, which was established by the National Academy of Sciences in 1970, is funded by Congress to provide expert advice to the federal government on matters of public health.
+3 IOM, which was established by the National Academy of Sciences in 1970, is funded by Congress to provide expert advice to the federal government on matters of public health.
 IOM REP. at iv, AR at 289.

-&lt;sup>4 At least twenty-eight states have laws requiring health insurance policies that cover prescription drugs to also provide coverage for FDA-approved contraceptives.
+4 At least twenty-eight states have laws requiring health insurance policies that cover prescription drugs to also provide coverage for FDA-approved contraceptives.
 See Guttmacher Institute, State Policies in Brief: Insurance Coverage of Contraceptives (June 2013), AR at 1023-26.

-On August 1, 2011, HRSA adopted guidelines consistent with IOM's recommendations, subject to an exemption relating to certain religious employers authorized by regulations issued that same day (the "2011 amended interim final regulations").
-See HRSA, Women's Preventive Services: Required Health Plan Coverage Guidelines ("HRSA Guidelines"), AR at 283-84.
+5 To qualify for the religious employer exemption contained in the 2011 amended interim final regulations, an employer had to meet the following criteria:

 Group health plans established or maintained by these religious employers (and associated group health insurance coverage) are exempt from any requirement to cover contraceptive services consistent with HRSA's guidelines.
 See id.; 45 C.F.R. § 147.131(a).

 In February 2012, the government adopted in final regulations the definition of "religious employer" contained in the 2011 amended interim final regulations while also creating a temporary enforcement safe harbor for non-grandfathered group health plans sponsored by certain non-profit organizations with religious objections to contraceptive coverage (and any associated group health insurance coverage).
 See 77 Fed.
 Reg.
 8725, 8726-27 (Feb.
 15, 2012), AR at 213-14.
 The government committed to undertake a new rulemaking during the safe harbor period to adopt new regulations to further accommodate non-grandfathered non-profit religious organizations' religious objections to covering contraceptive services.
 Id. at 8728, AR at 215.
 The regulations challenged here (the "2013 final rules") represent the culmination of that process.
 See 78 Fed.
 Reg.
-39,869 (July 2, 2013), AR at 1-31; see also 77 Fed.
+39,870 (July 2, 2013), AR at 1-31; see also 77 Fed.
 Reg.
 16,501 (Mar.
 21, 2012) (Advance Notice of Proposed Rulemaking (ANPRM)), AR at 186-93; 78 Fed.
 Reg.
 8456 (Feb.
 6, 2013) (Notice of Proposed Rulemaking (NPRM)), AR at 165-85.